Courser

-The coursers are a subfamily (Cursoriinae) of birds which together with the pratincoles make up the family Glareolidae.
-They have long legs, short wings and long pointed bills which curve downwards.
-Their most unusual feature for birds classed as waders is that they inhabit deserts and similar arid regions.

-They have cryptic plumage and crouch down when alarmed to avoid detection by predators.
+The coursers are a subfamily Cursoriinae of birds which, together with the pratincoles, make up the family Glareolidae in the order Charadriiformes.
+They have, compared to pratincoles, longer legs, shorter wings and longer pointed bills which curve downwards.
+They inhabit deserts and similar arid regions, and have cryptic plumage and crouch down when alarmed to avoid detection by predators.

 Like the pratincoles, the coursers are found in warmer parts of the Old World.
 They hunt insects by running.

 Their 2–3 eggs are laid on the ground.

+Taxonomy

+Although traditionally thought to be waders, particularly closely related to plovers, genetic studies now classify the coursers and pratincoles in the suborder Lari, more closely related to gulls and terns, and closest of all to the crab-plover.